Provisional Admission Open for 2026

 FAQs

-Aeronautical focuses on aircraft within the Earth’s atmosphere, while Aerospace also includes spacecraft and satellite systems.
+Aeronautical Engineering focuses on aircraft within Earth’s atmosphere, while Aerospace Engineering includes both aircraft and spacecraft systems.

 Share this post